Global Field Program

 Offsetting Graduate Program Costs

 With reduced fees as part of Miami University’s support for this program, each GFP course is offered at a fraction of actual costs.
 Applicants to the program should check with their school district or employer to see if professional development funds are available to further offset costs.
+We also offer some further ideas on Helping to Fund your Degree.

 “Check to see if your employer offers tuition reimbursement.
 I was lucky in that my employer offered $3,500 per year for graduate school.
 That was more than enough to cover each year of the AIP program.”